Net-splash/Autojector/docs/async-factories.md

     }
 }
 ```
-In this case the method call `GetServiceAsync` from the factory will not be called until you call `ServiceAsync` or `Value`.
+In this case the method call `GetServiceAsync` from the factory will not be called until you await `ServiceAsync` or `Value`.